dumitrustefania/CLI-Photo-Editor/README.md

-// Copyright 2022 Dumitru Bianca Stefania - 312CA
+Copyright 2022 Dumitru Bianca Stefania - 312CA

 Computer Programming

-#Homework #3 - CLI Photo Editor
+# Homework #3 - CLI Photo Editor

-##General description and notes:
+## General description and notes:

 *) All the pixels of the image are stored as dinamically alocated matrices, using malloc() and free() functions from the stdlib.h library.